vellfr00/spring-uncaught-guard/README.md

 }
 ```

-If you wish to use the bootstrap servers defined in the `spring.kafka.bootstrap-servers` property in your `application.properties` or `application.yml` file, you can override the `getKafkaBootstrapServers()` method to return null or an empty list, and the library will automatically use the property value.
+If you wish to use the bootstrap servers defined in the `spring.kafka.bootstrap-servers` property in your `application.properties` or `application.yml` file, you can override the `kafkaBootstrapServers()` method to return null or an empty list, and the library will automatically use the property value.

 ```properties
 spring.kafka.bootstrap-servers=localhost:9092,otherhost:9092